divonlan/genozip-docs/docs/pricing-faq.rst

 - Service: You are providing a service to your customers, such as DNA sequencing, DNA analysis, bioinformatics, SaaS or cloud.

 If you are unsure which category covers your use case, please ask us at `sales@genozip.com <mailto:sales@genozip.com>`_.

+**We are a research institution, using Genozip on important data.
+How can we ensure we have access to support?**

+Genozip provides support to paying customers.
+Support to non-paying customers is provided subject to availability of resources and to whether we think the problem is of interest to the broarder Genozip user community.
+If you are dealing with important data, you might want to consider paying for a license so you can get access to support if needed.

 **What is the return on investment for a Genozip license?**

 Investing in a Genozip license usually has an excellent return on investment, but the details depend on your exact use case.